-If the seal is very dirty, the appliance door will not close properly when the appliance is in operation.
+If the seal is very dirty, the appliance door will no longer close properly during operation.
 This may damage the front of adjacent kitchen units.

-• Keep the seal clean at all times.
+- Keep the seal clean at all times. - Never operate the appliance if the seal is damaged or missing.